mortenson/tabcms/README.md

 Assets are committed to the repository, so after git cloning you should be able to open index.html right in your browser.
 This is how I test locally!

+Alternatively, you can run `npm install && npm start` to start a local server.

+# Coding standards

+Before committing code, make sure to run `npm run prettier` to clean up coding standards.

 # Updating assets

-If you update dependencies, run `npm run build-assets`.
+If you update dependencies, run `npm install && npm run build-assets`.
 This just copies stuff out of `dist` in `node_modules/*`, there are no compilation steps for this project.

 CKEditor is another beast.
 To update that, visit their website and use the interactive custom build generator.
 Select the following plugins: